 There are many ways to cook your food, and what works for one isn't always best for another dish.
-While some food items are best fried, others can benefit from pressure cooking.
+While some food items are best when fried, others offer seductively superior results when they're prepared in a pressure cooker.
 Picking the best cooking method requires you to understand what each cooking method entails, from equipment to time to preparation, so you can decide which is best for you and the meal you’re preparing.

 What’s Pressure Cooking?